brendano/gfl_syntax/scripts/FUDG_JSON.md

 - regular dependency links of type `null`
 - CBB membership links of type `"cbbhead"` or `"unspec"`
 - conjunct links of type `"Conj"`
-- anaphoric linksn of type `"Anaph"`
+- anaphoric links of type `"Anaph"`

 Excludes: